G-Goldstein/WikiBot/README.md

 # Wikibot
 A Python-based wiki bot

-After failing to get Pywikibot working easily, I've created my own wiki bot interface.
+After failing to get Pywikibot working easily, I've created my own wiki bot interface for mediawiki.
 It's in an early stage but has been used to add a 'delete me' template to all empty pages.

+#To use

+* Install Python 2.7
+* Clone this repository.
+* Run `get-pip.py`
+* Use pip to get the requirements from requirements.txt

-To use, create a 'credentials.json' file in the same directory as wiki_login.py, containing a json object as follows:
+Create a 'credentials.json' file in the same directory as wiki_login.py, containing a json object as follows:

     {
     	"url":path to the mediawiki's api.php,